gerrit1986/zeit_titelsuche/README.md

 ## How does it work? ##
 It was created using [Django](http://djangoproject.com) and [ZEIT ONLINE Content API](http://developer.zeit.de/index/).

+## What is it good for? ##
+It's a pet project for gaining skill in Python and Django.
+It might have useful features someday, e.g. search within user-defined scopes (title, subtitle, text), clearly defined search operators and basic concept disambiguation.

 ## What's next? ##
-* Summaries and full text should be searchable
+* Summaries and full text should be searchable with respect to the user's choice
 * The following search operators should work: (`""`; `*`; `NOT`; `AND`; `OR`; `XOR`)
-* Basic concept disambiguation
+* Basic concept disambiguation ("Did you mean ...?")